2023–24 UT Rio Grande Valley Vaqueros men's basketball team

-The 2023–24 UT Rio Grande Valley Vaqueros men's basketball team represented the University of Texas Rio Grande Valley in the 2023–24 NCAA Division I men's basketball season.
+The 2023–24 UT Rio Grande Valley Vaqueros men's basketball team represented the University of Texas Rio Grande Valley (UTRGV) in the 2023–24 NCAA Division I men's basketball season.
 They were led by third-year head coach Matt Figger and played home games at UTRGV Fieldhouse as members of the Western Athletic Conference (WAC).
-They finished the season 6–25, 2–18 in WAC play to finish in eleventh place, and thus did not qualify to play in the WAC Tournament.
+They finished the season 6–25, 2–18 in WAC play, to finish in eleventh place, and thus did not qualify to play in the WAC tournament.

 This was UTRGV's last season in the WAC, and also Figger's last as head coach.
 UTRGV announced on March 19, 2024 that it had fired Figger, who left with a 29–65 record after three seasons.
 Less than a week later, UTRGV announced that it would join the Southland Conference effective that July.

 Previous season

-The Vaqueros finished the season 15–16, 6–12 in conference play to finish in a tie for tenth place.
+The Vaqueros finished the season 15–16, 6–12 in WAC play, to finish in a tie for tenth place.
 They were defeated by Tarleton State in the first round of the WAC tournament to end their season.